bketelsen/coreos-kubernetes-digitalocean/README.md

 | master    	| 104.131.x.1 	| 10.132.x.1 |
 | minion1	| 104.131.x.2   |   10.132.x.1 |
 | minion2	| 104.131.x.3   |    10.132.x.1 |

+## Step 4

+Install [Rudder](https://github.com/coreos/rudder) so that each pod in the Kubernetes cluster can have it's own IP address.

+On one of the CoreOS machines, checkout the [Rudder source](https://github.com/coreos/rudder.git) and follow the [instructions](https://github.com/coreos/rudder#building-rudder) to use their docker container to build Rudder.

+When you're done you should have Rudder installed at /opt/bin/rudder

+## Step 5

+Configure Rudder on each machine.

+In /etc/systemd/system on each CoreOS machine, create a service file for rudder.
+Use [this one](https://raw.githubusercontent.com/bketelsen/coreos-kubernetes-digitalocean/master/master/rudder.service) as a template.
+Replace the line IP address my template with the correct PRIVATE IP address for that machine.
+Remember you can get that by typing `ifconfig`.
+My private IP addresses were on `eth1`.

+Repeat this process for all three machines, ensuring that you use each machine's private ip address in the rudder.service file.

+Add the service to systemctl:
+`sudo systemctl enable /etc/systemd/system/rudder.service`

+Reload systemctl:
+`sudo systemctl daemon-reload`

+Start Rudder:
+`sudo systemctl start rudder`

+## Step 6

+Follow this same pattern to add `docker`, `kubelet`, and `proxy` services to all three machines.
+Remember to use YOUR private IP address in the kubelet.service file.
+Add each service, reload systemctl and start each service.

+## Step 7

+On the master, add `apiserver` and `controller-manager`.
+In the `apiserver.service` file, list the private IP addresses of all three CoreOS machines on [Line 15](https://github.com/bketelsen/coreos-kubernetes-digitalocean/blob/master/master/apiserver.service#L15u)

+## Step 8

+Download `kubecfg` pre-built binaries by following the instructions at the bottom of [Kelsey Hightower's Guide](https://github.com/kelseyhightower/kubernetes-coreos)  I put mine in /opt/bin

+With any luck you'll now have a fully operational Kubernetes cluster running on Digital Ocean.
+To test it type `kubecfg list minions`.
+You should see all three private ip addresses of your cluster listed in the result.